TangibleInc/loops-and-logic-docs/generate/readme.md

 npm run gen update
 ```

 This will keep them fresh.
-It is not done automatically because network requests takes time.
+It is not done automatically because network requests may take time.

 ## Result

-Currently, the script does the following steps.
+Currently, the script performs the following steps.

 - Template System: Loop type definitions

   - Parse classes in `template-system/loop/types`

   - Extract their definitions to `./loop-types` as JSON files

     These are imported from `docs/dynamic-tags/loop` to render **tables of query parameters and fields**.